symfony/symfony-docs/cookbook/security/user_checkers.rst

 =============================================

 During the authentication of a user, additional checks might be required to verify if the identified user is allowed to log in.
-By defining custom user checkers, you can define per firewall which checkers should be used.
+By defining a custom user checker, you can define per firewall which checker should be used.

 .. versionadded:: 2.8
-Adding custom user checkers was introduced in Symfony 2.8.
+    Defining a custom user checker was introduced in Symfony 2.8.

 Creating a Custom User Checker